 I once heard that “content is king”.
 As a blogger, my main goal is to provide valuable, useful content for my readers.
 Content that helps you solve a problem.
-That means information and projects that you can use to make your home more beautiful ~ hence, “celebrate the home you love”.
+That means information and projects that you can use to make your home more enjoyable ~ hence, “celebrate the home you love”.

 Here is a great article from Content Creators about content.

-That will continue to be my main focus in the new year.
+Creating valuable content will continue to be my main focus in the new year.
 I already have a list of projects that I feel certain you will love: